 Now, this blogpost is not based on research, clearly.
 It is more personal and comes from my experience.
-I think everyone goes through hard events and deals with toxic relationship differently in their life, however it doesn't mean we should not share our stories in order to maybe help those who's situation is similar to ours.
+I think everyone goes through hardships and deals with toxic relationship differently in their life, however it doesn't mean we should not share our stories in order to maybe help those who's situation is similar to ours.

 First and foremost, I think if I didn't struggle with some issues myself, I would not have made it to being in the toxic relationship.
-I don't think.
 It is not to put the blame on myself, but to simply take responsibility, as of course we rarely can blame others for our own poor decisions and maybe even actions.
 Many times, those same people who you were in "toxic relationship" with, are perfectly fine with someone else.
 So, whatever happens in relationship is a result of two people not being able to make it work, and it's ok.

 While in toxic relationship another person constantly sees you as a threat, they also may perceive other people or things you do (your job, hobbies) as a threat, because it's something that they have no control over.
 I am simply speaking from my own experience here.